 Most importantly, make sure to take the trash out regularly and don’t let food sit out.
 This includes little pieces of food in your sink.
 Similarly, wash dishes as soon as possible because the smell can attract flies to the inside of your home.

 Even if you are adamant about keeping your dog, yard, and home clean, flies may still be attracted to your dog, especially if you live in a moist or swampy environment.
 To further protect your dog from insect bites, place petroleum jelly around the spots that flies target the most.

 Flies most often like to bite at your dog’s ears and other thin skin.
 Place petroleum jelly around these areas to act as a deterrent.
 Flies are unable to bite through petroleum jelly, which is why it deters them from biting your dog.

 5. Create an At-Home Fly Repellent

-If you have so many flies that you would have to essentially cover your entire dog in petroleum jelly to protect it, create and at-home fly repellent instead.
-There are a lot of natural at-home repellent recipes you can use that are safe for your dog but fight flies.
+If you have so many flies that you would have to essentially cover your entire dog in petroleum jelly to protect it, create an at-home fly repellent instead.
+There are a lot of natural at-home repellent recipes you can use that are safe for your dog but deter flies.

 6. Use Fly Catchers in Your Home

 Lastly, you can use flycatchers in your home to help kill flies.
 It’s best to place the catchers around areas where flies are drawn for food sources.
 For example, place them around a trash can, sink, or some other area they are prone to visit.
 You may also want to put them beside doors and other entryways into your home.